-Mera Peak Climbing is one of the most popular climbing adventures in the Himalaya.
+Mera Peak Climbing is one of the most popular climbing adventures in the Himalayas.
 Thousands of peak climbers aim to reach the top of Mera Peak (6,476m) every year.
 The beautiful mountain stands amidst the vast range of mountains in the Everest region.

-Although it is not a long climbing expedition like Everest Expedition, it gives you the thrill of climbing a snow-capped mountain.
+Although it is not a long climbing expedition like the Everest Expedition, it gives you the thrill of climbing a snow-capped mountain.
 The climbing peaks in Nepal are below 7000 meters and they are popular as trekking peaks.
-Since climbing these peaks is not highly technical stuff like the Manaslu Expedition and such, it is much an easier climbing adventure.
+Since climbing these peaks is not highly technical stuff like the Manaslu Expedition and such, it is a much easier climbing adventure.

-Mera Peak is in the Everest region of the Himalaya.
+Mera Peak is in the Everest region of the Himalayas.
 It involves a trekking adventure to the base camp of the peak and then a day of climbing adventure to the top and return.
 The trek starts in Lukla on a different trail than the one to the Everest Base Camp.
 After a few days of traversing a peaceful trail through the Hinku valley takes you to the base camp of Mera Peak.

-Trekking through a quiet trail towards the base camp offers an incredible chance to be in nature and mountain wilderness.
+Trekking mera peak through a quiet trail towards the base camp offers an incredible chance to be in nature and mountain wilderness.
 The view of magnificent mountains in the surroundings along the trail is simply breathtaking.
 Standing at the top of Mera Peak and looking around in the mountainous surroundings is an unmatchable experience.

-Reasons this trip becomes an Experience
+Reasons this Mera Peak Trip Becomes an Experience

 Nepal Climbing Adventure always strives to offer an adventure traveling experience that you can cherish.
-While the Mera Peak Climbing Adventure is beautiful in its all essence, your experience of trekking there becomes even more beautiful with us.
+While the Mera Peak Climbing Adventure is beautiful, your experience of trekking there becomes even more beautiful with us.

 Trekking and climbing Mera Peak with us is traveling in safe hands.